joyrexus/valid-xl/README.md

         'XYZ = `b` is an invalid value' ] } }
 ```

-The constraints file only needs to contain a constraints object with functions to check the validity of column values.
-The key of each constraint function should reflect the name of the column values it validates.
-See [`sample.constraints.js`](sample.constraints.js) for an example.
+The schema file only needs to contain a constraints object with functions to check the validity of particular column values.
+The keys should reflect the name of the columns to be validated.
+See [`sample.schema.js`](sample.schema.js) for an example.

-In the example below, we define the constraints object inline.
+In the example below, we define the schema inline.
 It contains one
-column constraint function, viz., a simple constraint on valid values for the `XYZ`
+column rule, viz., a simple constraint on valid values for the `XYZ`
 column:

 ```javascript